matthewmueller/dots/Readme.md

 ## TODO

+* Consider rewriting to be a cross-compiled Go project
 * improve modularity (is there a way to source single functions from files?)
 * generalize configuration (use secret gists for configuration)
 * git-config